 Okay found a scene viewer program, which builds a preview executable for running on hardware.
 This seems to have a more complete makefile so I'll use that one as a base and try building the samples again pic.twitter.com/eaPYR95WUP— Matt Phillips (@bigevilboss) 8 January 2020

 Deluxe Paint (Dpaint) was the most popular tool for making textures, along with PaintShopPro and PhotoShop.
+So any editor which supported saving the SGI’s RGB format was supported and their were tools to convert other formats to RGB.

 GAME DEVELOPER Magazine - DECEMBER 1998 ↩